What makes a movie controversial?

 Cannibal Holocaust (1980) – Ruggero Deodato

-The director was jailed in Italy on charges of murder and faced life imprisonment and later he had to prove that no one was actually killed.
+The director faced life imprisonment in Italy on charges of murder.
+He had to actually prove that no one was actually killed.
 However, real animals were killed on-screen as a part of the film.
-This movie could not be released for five years and it was banned in the UK and many other countries for 20 years.
+All this delayed the main release for five years.
+Moreover, the UK and many other countries banned it for 20 years.

 The Message (1976) – Moustapha Akkad

-The original name of this 1977 movie was “Mohammad, Messenger of God,” which was given this title for the U.S. release.
-It was set in the 7th century Mecca and chronicles the beginnings of Islam and the life and times of the Prophet of Islam, Muhammad.
-Problems arose when it was wrongly rumored that Peter O’Toole and Charlton Heston would be in the lead roles.
+The original name of this 1977 movie was “Mohammad, Messenger of God.”
+Set in 7th century Mecca, it chronicles the beginnings of Islam and the life and times of the Prophet of Islam, Muhammad.

-This caused bloody riots for two days.
-Even Saudi Monarch King Faisal withdrew his offer of $60 million as well as banned filming on location in Mecca and Medina.
-Akkad was then forced to move it to Morocco and find financial backing from Colonel Muammar al-Qaddafi, the Libyan leader.
-The original title had to be changed to The Message because religious groups called the film an insult to Islam and it was banned in most Arab countries.
+Bloody riots went on for two days.
+Even Saudi Monarch King Faisal withdrew his offer of $60 million in funding, and banned filming on location in Mecca and Medina.
+This forced Akkad to move filming to Morocco and find financial backing from Colonel Muammar al-Qaddafi, the Libyan leader.

 The Exorcist (1973) – William Friedkin

-It revolves around the demonic possession of a young girl and her mother’s efforts to bring her little girl back with an exorcism with the help of two priests.
-The spewing of green puke, self-mutilation, masturbation with a crucifix, and other such scenes along with obscenities and blasphemies led to the film being widely criticized as medical pornography.
-It was also alleged that the film used subliminal imagery.
-The film was banned on video in the UK for 15 years.
+The movie revolves around a mother’s efforts to free her little girl from demonic possession.
+She organizes an exorcism with the help of two priests.
+Scenes include copious green puke, self-mutilation, masturbation with a crucifix, and innumerable obscenities and blasphemies.
+As a result, critics accused it of pornography.
+There were also allegation that the film used subliminal imagery.
+The film could not be sold on video in the UK for 15 years.

 Deep Throat (1972) – Gerard Damiano

-This movie has a simplistic plot about a sexually frustrated woman who wanted to hear bells during sex and so she follows her doctor’s advice.
-It was a hardcore porn film — the first of its kind to become a hit.
+This controversial movie’s plot is minimal.
+A sexually frustrated woman wants to hear bells during sex, and so she follows her doctor’s advice.
+And no more was required: Deep Throat is a hardcore porn film — and the first of its kind to become a hit.

 A Clockwork Orange (1971) – Stanley Kubrick

 This science fiction film is a satirical juvenile delinquency film adapted from Anthony Burgess’s novel.
-This is the story of Alex, the teenage protagonist who gets his kick from ultra-violence and rape.
-He volunteers for a behaviorist experiment that takes away his capacity to do evil and returns him to the world defenseless and a victim to his former victims.
+This is the story of Alex, the teenage protagonist who gets his kicks from ultra-violence and rape.
+Faced with prison, he volunteers for a behaviorist experiment that is supposed to take away his capacity to do evil.
+He returns to the world defenseless — a victim to his former victims.